 - Is your narrative consistent across every touchpoint an investor might find?

-If any of those answers feel shaky, that's your work.
-Not the deck design, not the financial model, the story.
+If any of those answers feel shaky, that's your work, not the deck design, not the financial model, the story.
 Get that right, and everything else becomes easier to believe.

 .png)